prashantkashetti/CustomImagePicker/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/prashantkashetti/CustomImagePicker/edit/gh-pages/index.md) to implement image picker in android application.
+You can use [Custom Image Picker Library](https://github.com/prashantkashetti/CustomImagePicker/edit/gh-pages/index.md) to implement image picker in android application.